Prototyping with Microcontrollers, Sensors, and Materials

 - Do not adjust the thermistor from its position in the lid.
 Do not screw on the lid, just place it over the container.
 Warning: Be careful!
 The melted wax is hot!

 - The data from the thermistor will allow for further analysis.
 The Arduino data from the Serial Monitor will be used to calculate the insulating capacity (IC) for the competition ratio.
 DO NOT CLOSE OUT OF THE SERIAL MONITOR WINDOW.
-After 15 minutes (or 900 seconds) from the time the temperature readings stop increasing, copy and paste the data from the Serial Monitor into a Microsoft Excel file.
+After 10 minutes from the time the temperature readings stop increasing, copy and paste the data from the Serial Monitor into a Microsoft Excel file.

 The lab work is now complete.
 Please clean up the workstation.
 Return all unused materials to a TA.